Q42/Q42.WinRT/README.md

 	var result = await LoadWebData();

 You want to show a nice progress bar when you're busy loading the data.
-Use the DataLoader for that, it wraps around your existing code:
+Use the DataLoader for that, it wraps around your existing code.
+Place this code in your ViewModel:

 	//public property you can bind to
 	public DataLoader DL { get; set; }

+	//Place this in the constructor of your ViewModel:
 	DL = new DataLoader();

-	var result = await DL.LoadAsync(() => LoadWebData());
+	//Somewhere where you want to start loading data var result = await DL.LoadAsync(() => LoadWebData());

 You can now bind your ProgressBar to the DataLoader's IsBusy property in your XAML:

-	<ProgressBar DataContext="{Binding DL}" IsIndeterminate="{Binding IsBusy}"></ProgressBar>
+	<ProgressBar IsIndeterminate="{Binding DL.IsBusy}"></ProgressBar>

 For more advanced scenarios, see the included sample apps and unit tests.